Telenav/nav-sdk-demo/README.md

 Call function *DriveSession.Factory.createInstance* to obtain an instance of DriveSession.
 The application layer needs to register drive session event listeners to receive different types of notifications. <br/>For more information, please refer the document [Work with DriveSession](https://docs.telenav.com/nav/start-navigation.html).
 To make the demo application simple, only a few events are processed.
 Most events are ignored and marked as *TODO*.

 # Compilation and Running
 Build the demo project, connect target Android device.
-If everyghint OK, the demo application will be able to be installed and launched on the target device.
+If everything OK, the demo application will be able to be installed and launched on the target device.
 You will see a map after application is launched.
 The map supports gestures like panning, pinch zooming, tilting etc.
 Long press on map display area to set a destination, application will trigger route requesting with that destination.
 To start navigation, click the "Start Navigation" button shows on middle-bottom of screen. click this button again will stop navigation and go back to the original state.